Sadiq Khan Has Said Oxford Street Will Be Pedestrianised as Soon as Possible

 With the opening of IKEA on Oxford Street, the area is undergoing a revival, and businesses including John Lewis and Selfridges have welcomed the pedestrianisation plans.
 There are those who are less enthusiastic about the scheme though, like Steve McNamara, the general secretary of the LTDA (which represents black-cab drivers), who believes removing traffic from Oxford Street will increase congestion in the city.

 City Hall will deliver the plans by establishing a Mayoral Development Corporation, which will take over planning and fundraising powers from Westminster Council, which has previously opposed the street’s pedestrianisation.
-Proposals to re-route the buses and remove the traffic currently using Oxford Street will be released later this year, with changes likely to be implemented from 2027 onwards.
+The public consultation ends in January, with changes likely to be implemented from 2027 onwards.